-RV insurance is available through insurance agents, who will underwrite your policy through an insurance company.
-If you work with an independent agent, you'll get the help you need to review several RV insurance quotes in one place.
+RV insurance is available through independent insurance agents, who underwrite your policy through an insurance company.
+If you work with an independent insurance agent, you'll get the help you need to review several RV insurance quotes in one place.

-Find a local independent agent in our network today and find the right RV coverage that will protect you wherever you go.
+Find a local independent insurance agent in our network today for help finding the right RV coverage to protect you wherever you go.